IuliiaKonovalova/school_app/README.md

 - Schedule (which leads to the schedule page)
 - Logout (which leads to the logout page)

-if the user is a parent or a potential client, the menu has the following look:
+if the user is a parent or a potential client, the menu has a following look:

 - ![Menu Parent or Potential Client View](documentation/features/navbar/navbar_limited_access.png)